 Shawn Slezak's Biography

-National Adjunct Trainers
+Adjunct National Trainers

 Mark Bourque's Biography

-Combines a marketing undergraduate degree with a masters in Criminal Justice.
-Has served as a policeman for 22 years with Tyngborough, MA Police, 15 of which have been in a supervisory role.
+Mark combines a Marketing undergraduate degree with a master’s degree in Criminal Justice.
+He has served as a policeman for 27 years with the Tyngsborough, MA Police Department, 21 of which has been in a supervisory role.
 His current assignment has him attached to the NEMLEC SWAT team as an operator.
-Past experience includes active shooter; crisis negotiations; honor guard; RAIDER certified; as well as an ALICE National Trainer.
+His experience includes active shooter, crisis negotiations, honor guard, RAIDER certified, as well as an ALICE National Trainer.
 He has been an ALICE Trainer for 5 years and has taught in 14 states across the nation.
 He has also been able to properly implement the ALICE techniques into 7 schools & 3 churches locally.

 Tony Castillo's Biography